githubhenrykoo/AI-Sprint/Materials/MCard_Content_Addressable_Storage.md

 ## What is MCard?

-MCard (Memory Card) is a **content-addressable storage system** that revolutionizes how we store and retrieve digital information.
+MCard (Monadic card) is a **content-addressable storage system** that revolutionizes how we store and retrieve digital information.
 Unlike traditional file systems that rely on filenames and folder structures, MCard identifies content by its **unique cryptographic hash**, creating an immutable and verifiable storage layer.

 ### Traditional vs Content-Addressable Storage